ddowse/pf-tunnelactive/README.md

 The Script can be run via shell(ssh) and send into the background like this

 ```
-[2.5.0-DEVELOPMENT][root@pfSense.localdomain]/root: nohup /root/pf-tunnelactive/tunnelactive.php 10
+[2.5.0-DEVELOPMENT][root@pfSense.localdomain]/root: nohup /root/pf-tunnelactive/tunnelactive.php 10 3
 ```

 or use pfsense **Command Prompt** found in **Diagnostics**.
 (Untested!)

-The Programm takes 1 argument.
-The time in seconds to wait for the connection status to change to "Up".
+The Programm takes 2 arguments.

+The first is the time in seconds to wait for the connection status to change to "Up" for eacht tunnel/vpn.
+The second is the intervall to recheck the status of the connections in seconds.

-In the example above it's 10 seconds.
+In the example above it's 10 seconds to wait for the VPN Connection to establish and recheck every 3 seconds after a successful connection is made for all tunnels.

 To stop the exection, you have to terminate to program.